 The connection was prevented because of a policy configured on your RAS/VPN server.
 Specifically, the authentication method used by the server to verify your username and password may not match the authentication method configured in your connection profile.
 Please contact the Administrator of the RAS server and notify them of this error.

-The error mostly thwarts you from reestablishing a connection to the VPN, after it has been disconnected.
-As the message evidently specifies, the error is related to the RSA/VPN server.
+The error mostly thwarts you from reestablishing a connection to the VPN after it has been disconnected.
+The error is related to the RSA/VPN server, as the message specifies.

 Possible causes for VPN Error 812

-Error 812 is a technical issue that is mainly caused by server-side.
+Error 812 is a technical issue mainly caused by the server side.
 Let’s go through the possible reasons why this error occurs:

 - This error code can pop up when the Client Connection Profile and the Server Network Policy do not match the Authentication Protocol.

-- When NPS does not update the value added to the “Tunnel Type” Condition in Network Policy.
-This one can be a complicated situation.
+- This can be a complicated situation when NPS does not update the value added to the “Tunnel Type” Condition in Network Policy.

-Irrespective of the cause, do not worry as there are really simple steps to help you resolve this error.
+Irrespective of the cause, do not worry; there are straightforward steps to help you resolve this error.